GwydionJon/Orca_script_manager/docs/source/explanation/explanation.rst

    :align: center

 As one can see the overall calculation time decreases with the number of cores used, however the decrease is not linear.
-This means that the more cores are used the less efficient the calculation becomes.
+This means that the more cores per job are used the less efficient the calculation becomes.
 This is due to the fact that the calculation is not perfectly parallelizable and the overhead of managing many cores becomes more expensive than the benefit of running the calculation in parallel.

-To find the optimal number of cores for a given calculation the program will estimate the time it takes to run the calculation with different number of cores and then choose the number of cores that will finish the calculation the fastest.
+To find the optimal number of cores for a given calculation the program will estimate the time it takes to run the calculation with different number of cores and then choose the number of cores that will finish whole  set of calculation the fastest.
 This is based on the selected number of nodes these calculations can request from the server and the number of calculations that are currently running on the server.

 This way the program will always try to run the calculations as fast as possible without overloading the server with unnecessary calculations.